 white filler image

 This study could not be undertaken until well after implementation, so that we could count the extra income that families could receive as a lumpsum after the end of the first tax year.
 It does not capture the full income gains from the Families Package because Best Start and the paid parental leave extension were not fully implemented in the first year, and the Winter Energy Payment was paid for a shortened period.

-Mothers in the first cohort to qualify for Best Start and extended paid parental leave gained an additional 10 percent increase in income as a result in the first six months of the policy.
+Mothers in the first cohort to qualify for Best Start and extended paid parental leave gained an additional 10 percent increase in income as a result in the first six months of the policy

 This study focussed on the effects of the changes to early-years entitlements that introduced a Best Start tax credit (replacing the Parental Tax Credit) and increased paid parental leave in the first six months.
 Mothers and first parents in same-sex couples in the first cohort to qualify gained an additional $55 p/w as a result.
 This is equivalent to an extra 10% increase in their income, on top of income gains from other parts of the Families Package.

-In time, the lift in income will provide a unique opportunity to understand the difference that more income support makes.
+white filler image